Skip to main content

 Records that must be retained for more than 10 years or have historical significance may require extra planning.

-These are the requirements outlined in the Departmental Management of Imaged Master Records Acknowledgment.
-For more information about any of the the items listed on this page, please see the Acknowledgement or contact us at rms@austin.utexas.edu
+These are the requirements outlined in the Digitized Master Records Acknowledgment.
+For more information about any of the the items listed on this page, please see the Acknowledgment or contact us at rims@austin.utexas.edu.

 Technical Requirements

-• Imaged records must be individually retrievable and readable for as long as the records are retained
+• Digitized records must be individually retrievable and readable for as long as the records are retained

 Quality Assurance